V for Vendetta

 Gutsy, anyway: bold setpieces, ambitious notion of justice.
 But tired motifs, ramshackle assembly.
 Portman unready.

 Can't rightfully dimiss this, since I wish more action spectacles and graphic-novel adaptations took this many thematic risks.
 Scattershot execution but worth considering.

 "People shouldn't be afraid of their governments," blare the ads for V for Vendetta.
 Instead, "Governments should be afraid of their people."
 If I may ask, must anyone be afraid of anyone?
-Apparently the question has become rhetorical for screenwriters Larry and Andy Wachowski, who have frittered all of the juicy irony and narrative instincts that governed Bound, their debut feature as directors, instead embracing the murderous paranoia and flat-footed abstractions of their misbegotten but munificent Matrix trilogy.
+Apparently the question has become rhetorical for screenwriters Lana and Lilly Wachowski, who have frittered all of the juicy irony and narrative instincts that governed Bound, their debut feature as directors, instead embracing the murderous paranoia and flat-footed abstractions of their misbegotten but munificent Matrix trilogy.

 True, the Wachowskis have not directed V for Vendetta.
 Nor has anyone else, though onscreen credit accrues to first-timer James McTeigue.
 A figurehead leader if ever there was one, McTeigue seems to have been manacled from imposing any texture or